 Are you aware of your body language when communicating with others?
 Are you conscious of your body posture, gestures, facial expressions, and eye movements?
-Are you aware of the vibes you exude to others as a result of your body language?
+Are you aware of the vibes you give out as a result of your body language?

-Research has suggested that between 60 and 70 percent of meaning in human communication is derived from nonverbal behavior.
-This means that only 30 to 40 percent of meaning is derived from the words themselves, which is arguably low, given that words is the very medium people use in communication!
+Research has suggested that 60-70% of meaning in human communication is derived from non-verbal behavior.
+This means that only 30-40% of meaning is derived from the words themselves, which is arguably low given that words is the medium people use in communication!

-Some would even go as far as to claim that body language makes up 90 percent of meaning in human communication (James Borg, Body Language).
-Now, that’s a REALLY high figure if that is indeed true!
+Some would even go as far as to claim that body language makes up 90% of meaning in human communication (James Borg, Body Language).
+Now that’s a REALLY high figure if it is indeed true!

 My Past Body Language